jkang98/Codex-Generated-Survey/README_SLATE.md

 ## Main Threads

 The taxonomy and tree above are indexes; this section is the synthesis.
-Six arcs run through the collection, and reading the survey along them is often more informative than reading it table by table.
+Seven arcs run through the collection, and reading the survey along them is often more informative than reading it table by table.

 ### 1. From greedy pointwise ranking to whole-slate generation